YangVincent/ProjectEuler/README.md

  * [ ] 57.
 Square root convergents
  * [ ] 58.
 Spiral primes
  * [ ] 59.
 XOR decryption - In Progress
-   * This is decyption for the One Time Pad, using Two Time pad
+   * This is decyption for the One Time Pad, using a Cyclic key
  * [ ] 60.
 Prime pair sets
  * [ ] 61.
 Cyclical figurate numbers
  * [ ] 62.
 Cubic permutations